simboden/BVtkNodes/docs/BVTKNodes.rst

 available as nodes in Blender.
 A manually programmed node class can supercede automatically generated code where needed.
-It is fairly easy to upgrade/downgrade to another VTK version, including customized VTK builds, so this makes BVTKNodes good for prototyping and testing of VTK pipelines.
+It is fairly easy to upgrade/downgrade to another VTK version, including customized VTK builds, so this makes BVTKNodes an option for prototyping and testing of VTK pipelines.

 BVTKNodes includes many custom made nodes that make it possible to access VTK time step data, multi block data, and to color surfaces according to a customizable color ramp.
-For nodes which have not yet been fully customized for use in Blender, it is possible to add Custom Code for VTK objects.
+For nodes which have not yet been fully customized for use in Blender, it is possible to add Custom Code (commands in `Properties`_ Tab) for VTK objects.
 This is often needed, since many VTK objects require custom input from user to work correctly.

 When update of the node tree is triggered, each parameter and value shown in the node is set to the VTK object represented by the node,